 Ravensdale Community Meadow

-The Ravensdale Community Meadow will bring to local residents a multi-purpose recreational area that can be enjoyed by all ages.
-The Meadow is being developed on the land between the Ravensdale Post Office and the Fire Station and will border on So.
-272nd St. on the north and the Ravensdale/Black Diamond Rd. on the east.
+The Ravensdale Community Meadow will provide local residents with a multi-purpose recreational area that can be enjoyed by all ages.
+The Meadow is being developed on the land between the Ravensdale Post Office and the Fire Station and will border on SE 272nd St (Kent-Kangley Rd) on the north and the Ravensdale-Black Diamond Rd on the east.

 Reserve Silica's 2011-2012 attempts to re-zone its resource property to Rural Resident RA-10 has been withdrawn and the lands will retain their minerals/mining land-use designation and zoning.